CrowCpp/Crow/docs/guides/streaming.md

 !!! note

-    A response to a `HEAD` request never calls the provider: the headers are sent and the body is skipped.
+    A response to a `HEAD` request releases the provider without calling it: the headers are sent and the body is skipped.
 The completion handler still runs, with `clean == true`.
+Chunked framing remains represented in the headers, with `Transfer-Encoding: chunked` retained and `Content-Length` omitted.

 !!! note

     A write error in the middle of the transfer is treated like `abort` as far as the connection is concerned: the terminating frame is not sent and the connection is closed instead of being reused for keep-alive.

+!!! note

+    Clean completion writes the terminating frame before the response is finalized.
+If the request permits keep-alive, Crow clears the completed response and parser state, restores the connection deadline, and reads the next request from the same connection. `abort`, provider exceptions, and write errors close the connection without a terminating frame.
+A late or repeated asynchronous completion result is ignored.